projectacrn/acrn-hypervisor/doc/tutorials/acrn_configuration_tool.rst

    - Read-only items are marked as gray.

-   - Hover the mouse pointer over the item to display the description.
+   - Hover the mouse cursor over the item to display the description.

 #.
-To dynamically add or delete VMs:
+Dynamically add or delete VMs:

    - Click **Add a VM below** in one VM setting, and then select one VM type to add a new VM under the current VM.